Power Distribution Network Reconfiguration for Distributed Generation Maximization: On the Choice of Optimization Solvers and Problem Formulations

-The objective functions in \eqref{opt:reconfig} and \eqref{opt:SOCP_relax} have a significant impact on the tightness of conic relaxation.
-For instance, if we instead minimize the total line loss (as in \cite{jabr2012minimum,taylor2012convex}), then the solutions of \eqref{opt:SOCP_relax} also solve \eqref{opt:reconfig} for all benchmark instances in Table~\ref{tab:benchmarks}, except for the instances not achieving convergence within the time limit of one hour.
+The objective functions in \eqref{opt:reconfig} and \eqref{opt:SOCP_relax} have a significant impact on the tightness of MICP relaxation.
 Following \cite{vcadjenovic2020maximization}, we consider the trade-off between DG maximization and line loss minimization by minimizing in \eqref{opt:reconfig} and \eqref{opt:SOCP_relax} the following weighted sum objective:

-where $0 \le \rho \le 1$ is an algorithmic parameter for trade-off.
+where $0 \le \rho \le 1$ is a trade-off parameter.
 With $\rho$ increasing from 0 to 1, the minimization of \eqref{eqn:weighted_sum} transitions from DG maximization to loss minimization.
 By solving \eqref{opt:reconfig} and \eqref{opt:SOCP_relax} with \eqref{eqn:weighted_sum} and running a posterior load flow analysis based on the resulting DG set points and network configuration, the trade-off can be visualized.
 Fig.~\ref{fig:33bw_pareto} shows the Pareto curves for the 33bw benchmark with universal line rating of 600 A and $K = 6$.

-For $\rho > 0.5$, the two Pareto curves coincide since the conic relaxation solution satisfies \eqref{eqn:DistFlow_reconfig_SVI}.
-However, when $\rho \le 0.5$ conic relaxation fails, and conic relaxation no longer depicts the true trade-off.
-The extra ``DG output" of conic relaxation is paid by violating the voltage and current limits.
-We note that the part of the Pareto curve of the proposed method for $\rho \le 0.5$ is in fact not obtained by solving \eqref{opt:reconfig} with \eqref{eqn:weighted_sum} but rather by maximizing DG as in \eqref{opt:reconfig} with an additional constraint upper bounding total line loss.
+For $\rho > 0.5$, the two Pareto curves coincide since MICP relaxation solution satisfies \eqref{eqn:DistFlow_reconfig_SVI}.
+However, when $\rho \le 0.5$ MICP relaxation fails as it no longer depicts the true trade-off.
+This case study raises the awareness that the MICP relaxation approach should be used with caution especially when non-conventional objective function is considered.